 Form 8752, along with the required payment, must be filed by May 15 following the calendar year in which the current Section 444 election year began.
-For example, if an LLC's current Section 444 election year began on October 1, 2010, Form 8752 and the required payment are due by May 15, 2011.
+For example, if an LLC's current Section 444 election year began on October 1, 2011, Form 8752 and the required payment are due by May 15, 2012.
 If the required payment is not made on time, a 10% penalty is imposed on the underpayment.
 (The penalty for failure to make timely required payments for pass-through entities is not imposed if the taxpayer had reasonable cause.)
 Willful failure to make the required payment terminates the Section 444 election.
-In CCA 200411043, the Chief Counsel's Office ruled that where a partnership, LLC or S corporation files Form 8752, fails to make the required payment, and terminates its Section 444 election in the next year, the required payment amount may be abated as of the date of termination.